Digital Nomad Life in Belize

 "I lucked out with a bit of alone research.
 I found a listing on a Belizean rental site.
-The apt ended up being in the suburb area, for a 1 bedroom that ended up costing the same price as rent in the center of town and other parts of town usually where the locals live," commented a person living in San Pedro, Belize.
+The apt ended up being in the suburb area, for a 1 bedroom that ended up costing the same price as rent in the center of town and other parts of town usually where the locals live," said another member in San Pedro.

 What do I need to know before moving to Belize?

 When we asked people what advice they would give someone preparing to move to Belize, they said:

 "Come check it out first and spend some time.
 I visited here for a number of years before deciding I could live here fulltime.
 I knew how I'd spend my time.
 I have never regretted it.
 But I knew what I was getting into," explained one person living in Ambergris Caye, Belize.

 "Do not leave your brain at the border- see this article here http://www.caribpro.com/Caribbean_Property_Magazine/index.php?pageid=767," wrote one digital nomad living in Cayo San Ignacio, Belize.